Tony Tulathimutte: Early life

 Tulathimutte grew up in Massachusetts, the son of immigrants from Thailand.
 He is a graduate of the Iowa Writers' Workshop.
-He has bachelor's and master's degrees in symbolic systems from Stanford University and formerly worked as a writer and researcher in San Francisco on user experience topics.
+He has bachelor's and master's degrees in symbolic systems from Stanford University and formerly worked as a writer and user experience researcher in San Francisco.
 Unhappy with his career, he decided to pursue his interest in writing, beginning work on Private Citizens.

 Career

 Though it struggled to find a publisher, Private Citizens, which follows four Stanford alumni after their graduation, was eventually acquired by William Morrow and Company/HarperCollins, which paid Tulathimutte an advance of $20,000 and released it in 2016.
-It received strong reviews; it was called "the first great millennial novel" by New York magazine and Jonathan Franzen cited it as one of his favorite novels of the decade.
+It received positive reviews; it was called "the first great millennial novel" by New York magazine and Jonathan Franzen cited it as one of his favorite novels of the decade.

 In 2019, Tulathimutte's short story "The Feminist" was published by the magazine n+1.
 It drew significant feedback and controversy, becoming the most-read story on the magazine's website.
 A satire written from the perspective of a man who is a self-described feminist ally, but whose lack of romantic success leads him to blame women for "fail[ing] feminism" and eventually turn to violence, it received criticism from some feminists and was embraced by some antifeminists.
-Tulathimutte stressed that he did not share the views of its narrator, but after its publication, said that "in practice everyone projected their own politics onto it".
+Tulathimutte stressed that he did not share the views of its narrator, but after its publication, said that "in practice everyone projected their own politics onto it."

 In 2024, William Morrow/HarperCollins published Rejection, a short story collection that includes "The Feminist".
-Giles Harvey of The New York Times Magazine said it satirized "current liberal piety" and "corporatized identity politics".
+Giles Harvey of The New York Times Magazine said it satirized "current liberal piety" and "corporatized identity politics."